Enable the custom domain

 .example.comis implied).
 If you're not sure, check your registrar's documentation.

 After the CNAME record is saved and confirmed by your registrar, you are done setting up a custom domain name for your Okta organization.
-Okta will begin to serve traffic over your custom domain.
+Okta begins to serve traffic over your custom domain.
 It may take a few minutes to propagate the changes.

 Use the link that appears in the Confirmation section of the CNAME step to confirm that Okta is serving traffic over HTTPS (TLS) for your custom domain.